Struct Handle

 pub fn kill(&self) -> Result<()>

-Kill all the child processes in the running expression.
+Kill all the child processes in the running Expression.

 Note that as with std::process::Child::kill, this does not kill any grandchild processes that the children have spawned on their own.
 It only kills the child processes that Duct spawned itself.
 See gotchas.md for an extensive discussion of this behavior.